-You will probably have a hard time coming up with an answer to that question.
+You will probably have a hard time coming up with a satisfactory answer.
 It’s not that what you do isn’t valuable.
 However, visual arts are, by their very nature, subjective.
 Many clients don’t really appreciate the amount of work that goes into creating a good design.
-They look at a logo, see some geometric shapes with a nice font, and think, “Well I could’ve done that!
-Why am I paying for this service?”
+They look at a logo, see some geometric shapes with a nice font and think, “Well I could’ve done that!
+Why am I paying for your service?”

-Even worse, since you are working online, your competition includes amateurs doing substandard work for cheap prices.
+Even worse, for those working online your competition includes amateurs who can afford to do substandard work for cheap prices.

-However, you have no obligation to price your services at so-called market rates.
+You have no obligation to price your services at so-called ‘market’ rates.
 It should be about how much you value yourself as a graphic designer.
-At the same time, try not to bite off more than you can chew.
+However, try not to bite off more than you can chew.
 If you are just starting out and have no experience, don’t expect to find clients who value your services and respect you as a professional.
-It takes time to build a solid reputation, but if done right, you will be able to reevaluate your rates and earn a higher income later on.
+It takes time to build a solid reputation, but if done right you will be able to reevaluate your rates and earn a higher income later on.

 DETERMINE THE VALUE OF YOUR SERVICES

-First, let’s determine the value of your services, which isn’t as simple as grabbing numbers from thin air.
-Instead, consider showcasing your designs on places such as Behance and Dribbble, where you can get critiques from the community and see how well your designs fare against others.
-If your designs are deemed to be good quality, you can be comfortable charging more for your services.
+First, let’s determine the value of your services, which isn’t just grabbing numbers from thin air.
+Instead, consider showcasing your work on places such as Behance and Dribbble, where you can get critiques from the community and see how well your work fares against others.
+If your work is deemed to be good quality, you can be comfortable charging more for your services.
 If not, think about setting a lower price for now while you improve your skills and knowledge.